next-actions/pytest-mh/docs/articles/bundled-utilities/fs.rst

 and more.

 A backup is created for every path that is changed during a test and it is restored after the test is finished.
-Therefore you do not have to worry about touching any path, the original contents and state (including ownership, mode and context) is fully restored.
+Therefore, you don't have to worry about touching any paths, the original content and state (including ownership, mode and context) are fully restored.

 .. seealso::